ericgarciaresearch/RAMeN/README.md

 Briefly, `rainbow_bridge` will create 3 main subdirectories:
 * **work**
   * These are files created by NEXTFLOW (genrally, you don't need to look at these).
-  * If you use symlinks, these will direct to one directory withing `work`
+  * If you use symlinks, these will direct to one directory within `work`
 * **preprocess**
   * Various intermediate files as filters, trims, etc, are applied to sequence files
   * Here, you can analyze the quality of your dataset and see what filters remove more reads, etc.